Notaries must know and follow laws to avoid potential liability problems.

 Warn an aggressive person that they may be charged with a crime for attempting to influence a public official to perform an unlawful act, or for hindering, obstructing or assaulting a public official in the performance of their duties.
 Warn an employer that they may be held liable for forcing or allowing an employee notary to perform an unlawful notary act while on the job.

 Explain how the requested act may be performed in a lawful manner.
 If needed, seek help from a higher authority or attorney.
-Keep a record of attempts to threaten, intimidate, influence or coerce the notary.
+Keep a record or incident report of attempts to threaten, intimidate, influence or coerce the notary.
 Report crimes to the authorities.